Job Title: Facility Support Staff

 - Weekly Staff Hockey & Water Skiing.

-- Staff working a full eight week contract period are entitled to one weekend off (Friday after daily duties till Monday).
+- Staff working a full nine-week contract period are entitled to one weekend off (Friday after daily duties till Monday).

 - Access to program and recreation equipment.